 The University has several student computer centres, which are located at the faculties.
-In the CU Centre for Information, Counselling and Social Services (Celetná 13, Prague 1) there is a computer room with app.
-25 PCs, which are available to all students of the University.
-Students have access to e-mail and the Internet, and all students have their own email account on the faculty network (some faculties issue email accounts to its students automatically; at some you have to contact a designated person in order to get it.
-More information may be obtained from the international office of the faculty).
+All students have their own email account on the faculty network.
+(Some faculties issue email accounts to its students automatically; at some you have to contact a designated person in order to receive it.
+More information may be obtained from the international office of the faculty.)